Ready to grow?

 prepare ga4 migration guide

 Step 2.
-Set up the GA4 account and install the GA4 code
+Set up the GA4 Account and Install the Code

-To set up Google Analytics for SaaS, we recommend using Google Tag Manager (GTM) for this step, instead of adding GA4 code to your source code.
+Creating a new GA4 property is the first step in the migration process.
+This involves setting up a new property in your Google Analytics account and configuring it to meet your specific tracking needs.
+We recommend using Google Tag Manager (GTM) for this step, instead of adding GA4 code to your source code.

 It is important to set up data streams from all environments you need to track, i.e. subdomains, apps, etc. In other words, you need to make sure you are collecting data from all resources you need to track your new GA4 property.

-We recommend using GTM for setting up all important events and triggers, as this lets you keep all your GA4 settings in one place.
-GTM is a very flexible tool that can address 90% of custom events setup.
-After the events are set up, you can add goals to make sure you can support your reporting infrastructure.
+We recommend setting up all important events and triggers using GTM, as this lets you keep all your GA4 settings in one place.
+GTM is a very flexible tool that can address 90% of the custom events setup.
+After setting up the events, you can then add goals to make sure that you can support your reporting infrastructure.

-As GA4 works differently from Universal Analytics in terms of data collection and processing, it is important to validate forms submissions, purchases, registrations, and other business-critical data with your internal systems.
+As Google Analytics 4 works differently from Universal Analytics in terms of data collection and processing, it is important to validate form submissions, purchases, registrations, and other business-critical data with your internal systems.
 Thus you will make sure that GA4 reports reflect your conversions correctly.

 Set up integrations with Google Ads, Google Search Console, and other supported systems.